Qualification Review Process

 At times, community health boards may wish to appoint an individual to serve as the CHS administrator on an interim basis.
 The interim appointee must still meet the minimum qualification requirements, and is subject to an MDH review of qualifications.

 - On an ongoing basis, MDH will provide information and education to community health boards to help them understand CHS administrator qualification requirements, and to make them aware that all incoming administrators are subject to a review of qualifications.
 Methods shall include periodic trainings, informational materials, and a reminder letter to community health board chair when a leadership transition is anticipated.

-- The Office of Performance Improvement at MDH must be informed in writing whenever a community health board appoints a new CHS administrator.
+- The Center for Public Health Practice at MDH must be informed in writing whenever a community health board appoints a new CHS administrator.
 The correspondence should include a copy of the community health board resolution appointing the administrator.

 - MDH will send a letter to the newly appointed CHS administrator requesting a copy of their resume or Curriculum Vitae, and any other supporting documentation that helps summarize their educational qualifications and relevant work experience.